 Let’s multiply the shape by pressing Option-Shift and dragging to the right.
 I am choosing a purple color for this other shape with the following codes:

-3. How to Use the Blend Tool
+3. How to Use the Blend Tool in Illustrator

+Now let's start with the fun part in this blend 3D tutorial.
 Select both shapes and select the Blend Tool (W).
 Click on the left point of both circles, starting with the blue and then the purple circle.

 Select the shape and select the line type.
 Head over to Object > Blend > Replace Spine.
 This option will substitute the stroke for the shape we just created while maintaining the two initial shapes we used at the beginning and end of the word.
 On the right side is a preview (Command-Y) of the elements.

 Using the Direct Selection Tool (A), we can duplicate a dot for the "i".
 Select the circle on the right and press Command-C followed by Command-V and place the newly created circle over the "i".
+And that's how to blend text in Illustrator.

 Let’s add color to the background.
 Select the Rectangle Tool (M) and create a black square on the artboard.
 Press Shift-Command-[ to move the square to the back and dock the element by pressing Command-2.

+Now we'll see how to blend text in Illustrator in this blend 3D tutorial.
 Let’s add some serif text to make the artwork look intricate.
 Using the Text Tool (T), click on the artboard and type “BYE”.
 I am choosing Playfair Display at 445 pt in white.

 While selecting the text element, press Shift-Command-O to create outlines on the text, followed by Shift-Command-G to ungroup the word.